 - Lower origination fees and prepayment penalties – P2P platforms typically charge low origination fees (the fees charged for issuing a loan) and don’t penalize you for paying off a loan early.

 - More accessible than traditional lending sources – Unlike conventional lenders, P2P platforms use other factors besides your credit score to assess your creditworthiness.
 You can apply with poor credit and still be approved for a loan.
-P2P platforms are also a great alternative if you require an atypical loan that a bank, for example, maybe hesitant to issue.
+P2P platforms are also a great alternative if you require a typical loan that a bank, for example, may be hesitant to issue.

 - Fees – P2P platforms usually charge set-up or administrative fees.

 - Lack of regulation – P2P lending is a new and fast-growing industry and is not subject to the same regulatory oversight as traditional lending institutions.
 Risks exist, as the platforms operate under fragmented and ever-changing regulations.
 Suppose you’re concerned about privacy and security.
 In that case, you should do your research and seek legal advice before signing up to use a P2P platform.

 - Slow Funding – You may have to wait for as long as a week before receiving funding for your loan – not ideal if you have an emergency and need access to cash fast.